 Do You Need a Personal Injury Attorney?

 Injured in an accident and interested in exploring your legal options?
 Don't let inaction cost you your right to pursue a legal remedy.
-Contact the Morris James Personal Injury Group today to schedule a free initial consultation to discuss your case.
-In the meantime, browse our article library or request a copy of our free eBook, Anatomy of a Personal Injury Claim for more information.
+Contact us today at 302.655.2599 or complete our online form to schedule a free initial consultation to discuss your case.